osshalakhina/SchoolAngels/README.md

-# SchoolAngels
+# School Angels

-public movement and an online platform for the interaction of schools with
+SchoolAngels is a public movement and an online platform for the interaction of schools with
-      successful people
+      successful people.

+ I created illustrations for site with characters.
+Used Adobe Illustrator.

 # Preview